Choose Events from the Actions tab in the Start Organizing menu to start creating your event.

 Next, if your event is in a physical location, add a location name (ex: My House), address, city, state or province, and ZIP/postal code for your event (and country, if this is an international event -- click the "Not in the US?" link to access the country selector).

-If you're creating a virtual event, you will be able to select a timezone and have the option to insert a link to the event.
+If you're creating a virtual event, you will be able to select a timezone.
+The time activists see when they RSVP will be based on the time zone they're currently located in.
+For example, if you have a virtual event starting at 2pm EST, an activist in central time will see it listed as 1pm CST.
+You also have the option to insert a link to the event.
 If you add a link here, this will appear in the auto-response email activist's receive after they RSVP.

 Add optional public contact info so your attendees can call or email you if you'd like.
 Finally, add a description and call to action for your event to get activists to RSVP.